 - Enter the EU through an officially designated Border Control Post (BCP) where veterinary/hygiene checks are carried out by an Official Fish Inspector

 - All consignments must be pre-notified to the BCP prior to arrival

 Fish and Fishery products for human consumption must be pre-notified 24 hours prior to arrival in Belfast, on TRACES by completion of part 1 of a Common Health Entry Document (CHED).

 The Official Control Regulation (EU) 2017/625 lays down the minimum harmonised charge in Euros for imports of POAO including Fish and Fishery products.
 The exchange rate which will apply from 1 January 2020 until exit day is set at €1.00 = £0.8974.

 Fish or Fishery products including composite fishery products moving from GB to Northern Ireland that comply with EU import requirements are not subject to this harmonised charge.

 In addition Council Regulation 2017/625 requires Member States of the EU to have a National Monitoring Plan to detect residues, pathogenic organisms or other dangerous substances.

 This involves taking samples from prioritised consignments, depending on throughput and current risks.
-From 1 April 2020, to spread the cost of these sample the weight of each consignment will be rounded up to the nearest 1000kg and the invoice charge will be calculated on the rounded up weight. (i.e. 19,500kg will be rounded up to 20,000kgs.)
+From 1 April 2020, to spread the cost of these sample the weight of each consignment will be rounded up to the nearest 1000kg and the invoice charge will be calculated on the rounded up weight. (for example 19,500kg will be rounded up to 20,000kgs.)

 If any products are selected for sampling it may take up to 14 days for results to be received.